 Reworking your budget to meet your current debt repayment needs might take some adjusting.
 For now, you can focus on either increasing your earnings or cutting your costs.
 Once you have created your flash budget, it will be essential to develop a much more refined budget for long-term success.

-Your budget will serve as an unbiased performance evaluator, which will hold you accountable for every purchase.
+Your budget will be an unbiased performance evaluator, holding you accountable for every purchase.

 Step 4.
 Snowball Your Success

 Debt repayment is more about behavioral change than pure economics.
 Researchers at Northwestern University’s Kellogg School of Management found that consumers who tackle small debt balances first are more likely to eliminate their overall debt.
-By paying off your smallest balances first, you create momentum.
-This leads to higher confidence to tackle the larger balances in your debt portfolio.
+By paying off your smallest balances first, you create momentum, which leads to higher confidence to tackle the larger balances in your debt portfolio.

 Conventional wisdom will tell you otherwise.
 This view advocates paying off your debts beginning with the highest interest rates first.
 But as you know, personal finance is about much more than numbers.
 Although this approach makes the most economic sense, paying off debt quickly doesn’t happen in a vacuum.
 Leverage academic literature to escape debt quickly.